A new moon ritual is one of my favorite ways to set new intentions for the month and manifest magic with the universe.

 “Today is a great day to manifest the shit out of some abundance.” – Unknown

-Fold your paper with your intentions up and place it somewhere hidden.
+Fold your paper with your intentions up and place it somewhere safe.
 Take it out and read over it every night, visualizing your intentions and feeling them completed.
-When it’s time for a full moon self-care ritual, you can light this paper on fire and burn it, releasing your intentions and trusting the Universe to deliver.

 Other Moon Self-Care Rituals: